Trafficked Columbus woman aids FBI arresting doctor trying to buy sex slave - NewsBreak

 “Ideally 8-15,” Li wrote.

 The conversation history stops for March 12 in the criminal complaint record.
-However, the FBI notes on March 16, the woman also called the hospital where Li works, Mount Sinai Medical Center, to tell the director of security what had been said to her.2 children die in Akron house fire
+However, the FBI notes on March 16, the woman also called the hospital where Li works, Mount Sinai Medical Center, to tell the director of security what had been said to her.

 Going undercover